gosang/interviews/README.md

 - Types of Graphs
   - **Undirected Graph**: In an undirected graph, the adjacency relation is symmetric.
 This means that if there is an edge from node 𝑢 to node 𝑣(𝑢↔𝑣), there is also an edge from node 𝑣 to node 𝑢 (𝑣 ↔ 𝑢).
 Essentially, the edges have no direction.
 Example: A social network where friendships are mutual.
   - **Directed Graph (Digraph)**: In a directed graph, the adjacency relation is asymmetric.
 This means that if there is an edge from node 𝑢 to node 𝑣(𝑢→𝑣), it does not necessarily imply that there is an edge from node 𝑣 to node 𝑢 (𝑣→𝑢).
 The edges have a specific direction.
 Example: A web graph where hyperlinks point from one webpage to another.
-- Time and Space Complexity of Graphs
+- Time and Space Complexity of Graphs:
-- The complexities of graphs depend on how the graph is represented:
+  The complexities of graphs depend on how the graph is represented:

   - Adjacency Matrix Representation
     - **Time Complexity**